achiikun/monolitum/README.md

 # monolitum

-The non-reactive PHP framework.
+**The non-reactive PHP framework.**

-The purpose of this framework is to bring Facebook's React application building philosophy to PHP, as well as having the least dependencies possible and being executable on the cheapest low-cost Apache-PHP-MySQL stack server out there.
+The purpose of this framework is to bring the philosophy of frameworks that uses a tree of components (like React, or Flutter) yo PHP.

-Minimum PHP version: **5.6**
+Its values:

+- To have the **least dependencies** possible: by embedding 3rd party libraries into it.
+- Making it executable on the **cheapest lowest-cost Apache-PHP-MySQL server** stack out there.
+  - The minimum PHP version is **5.6**, forward-compatible with the last released version.

+## Documentation

 No documentation is written by now.
 The framework is in development.

+## Demos

 Demo projects will be available soon.
 PHP language has never been so pretty.

 ## Modules

 The main module of the framework is called <code>monolitum</code>.
-The code is inside submodules (nested packages).
+The code is inside submodules (one level of nested packages).

-The file [notes.md](notes.md) contains the dependencies between themselves.
+An application that only uses a few submodules may ommit including the rest.
+The file [notes.md](notes.md) contains the description of all of them and the dependency tree.

 ## External licences